Nafir: Egypt, Assyria, Rome, Greece, Israel

-After the reinvention of a metal-tube-bending technology, European trumpets began to use it, and instruments were able to have longer and thinner tubes (bent compactly), creating a huge line of brass instruments, including the clarion trumpet.
+After the reinvention of metal tube-bending technology, European trumpets began to adopt it, allowing instruments to have longer, thinner tubes (bent compactly), creating a wide range of brass instruments, including the clarion trumpet.
 The bent tube instruments moved into Persian and Turkish countries and to India, becoming the boru in Turkish, showing up in artwork in the 15th and 16th centuries.